Ukraine International Airlines: Early history

 It was established as an alternative to Ukraine Airlines, a remnant of the Soviet Era in which each country had an operating airline under financial and commercial control of Aeroflot's main office in Moscow until the Soviet Union broke up and the airliners on the ground at each airport became the property of the state in which they were grounded.
-In early 1992, the then Minister for aviation in Ukraine reached an agreement on the lease of 2 B737-400's from GPA and the establishment of a new airline to operate at "internationally acceptable standards of Safety, Reliability, and Service between Ukraine and Europe."
+In early 1992, the then Minister for Aviation in Ukraine reached an agreement on the lease of 2 B737-400s from Guinness Peat Aviation (GPA), an Irish aircraft-leasing company, and the establishment of a new airline to operate at "internationally acceptable standards of Safety, Reliability, and Service between Ukraine and Europe."

-In September, 1992 GPA and the new airline appointed Dublin-based International Aviation consultancy Avia International to lead the establishment and launch of the airline.
+In September 1992 GPA and the new airline appointed Dublin-based International Aviation consultancy Avia International to lead the establishment and launch of the airline.
 Working closely with selected ex-staff of Ukraine Airlines, the joint team succeeded in launching flights to multiple destinations on schedule, beginning with a Kyiv-London flight on 25 November 1992.
 Other routes inaugurated in this period connected Kyiv with Berlin, Paris, Frankfurt, Vienna, and Amsterdam.

 It became one of the first "joint ventures with foreign capital" in Ukraine and the first airline in the former Soviet Union to use then-new Boeing 737-400.
-The founding shareholders were the Ukrainian Association of Civil Aviation and Guinness Peat Aviation (GPA), an Irish aircraft-leasing company.
+The founding shareholders were the Ukrainian Association of Civil Aviation and GPA.

 The airline began cargo operations with a Boeing 737-200 on 13 November 1994 to London and Amsterdam.

 In 1996, Austrian Airlines and Swissair became shareholders, investing US$9 million in new equity.

 In 2000, the European Bank for Reconstruction and Development became a shareholder by investing $5.4 million.
 In 2006, UIA adopted a new classification system for freight operations which allowed the airline to carry a wider range of goods, ranging from live animals to fresh food and valuable objects.
-Additionally, an express service was introduced to meet the needs of customers wishing to make use of expedited cargo-delivery services.
+Additionally, an express service was introduced to meet the needs of customers wishing to use expedited cargo-delivery services.